wendahere/JAWS/Sean.md

 # Week 6
 ## Reflection
 For this week our lecturer went through with us how to move components and join those components to build assemblies for our project, the link for the lessons are [here]([https://f360ap.autodesk.com/courses/mechanical-assemblies-fundamentals])
-Our teaher also has tasked us with making an assembly in Fusion 360

-sed on Mr Thang's creations
+Our teaher also has tasked us with making an assembly in Fusion 360 based on Mr Thang's creations on his [youtube channel](

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIxNDYzMDg4NjQsMTMzNjMzODMyNCwxNj
+eyJoaXN0b3J5IjpbLTE5ODYwMzEyNDIsMTMzNjMzODMyNCwxNj
 I0MzQ3NDUwLDE5OTE5ODU3ODYsLTMzNTA2NDQxNSwtOTQ5Mzg1
 Mjc3LDg2OTYxMjIzOSw2MDU5OTk5MjYsLTY3MDM4NTE4NF19
 -->